-“Bloody Sunday” refers to several violent incidents and confrontations in history.
+‘Bloody Sunday’ is a name given to several violent incidents and confrontations in history.
 In Russia, it refers to the shooting of unarmed civilians by tsarist soldiers in St Petersburg in January 1905.
 The civilians had been marching on the Winter Palace with a petition for the tsar, calling for reforms and relaxations.
 The ensuing violence caused the deaths of many people and triggered the outbreak of the 1905 Revolution.

 The January 1905 incident began as a relatively peaceful protest by disgruntled steelworkers in St Petersburg.
 Angered by poor working conditions, an economic slump and the ongoing war with Japan, thousands marched on the Winter Palace to plead with Tsar Nicholas II for reform.
 The tsar was not present, however, and the workers were instead gunned down on the streets by panicky soldiers.

 At another time in Russian history, the mass killing of dissident civilians might have frightened the rest of the population into silent obedience – but the authority of the tsarist regime had been diminishing for months.
 Popular respect and affection for the tsar, already in decline beforehand, took a sudden turn for the worse.